 If you are looking for guidance on how to manage customers in HubSpot specifically, visit our CRM page.

-- Customer emails us, usually hey@ or sales@, asking about one of our Scale plans (Free or Paid).
+- Customer emails us, usually hey@ or sales@, asking about our Scale plan.

 - We respond quickly and to-the-point.
 We give specific and clear answers to questions, and do not hide information behind a call or demo.
 You should find out: